BFang-Overflow/Figure-Case-Study/IMU Subsystem Automation Test Design Doc.md

 + Learn about other subsystem automation setup and what can be reused.

 ### Processes and Tools

+Having a interactive test requirement tracking process would be helpful for a rapidly moving organization.
+As new requirement and assumptions emerge quickly in a start up.
+An easy to use `test requirement tracking matirx` tool that could provide low friction for developer to keep it up to date, and also provide a tracking of existing coverage and their state of health would offer great benefit.
+The team can have the minimum amount of coverage at early stage with quick implimentation and add duplicated coverage when feature matured for more test bandwidth and availability.

 A **nice-to-have** leader board for people to put up their common conplaints and desired quality of life improvement will be a good way to create traction on making feedback or improvoments.